Soufi4ne/pokereact/readme.md

 > Don't forget, there is no useless question :-)

-- You **MUST** return the project before Friday October, 16 at 4:00 pm
+- You **MUST** return the project before Friday October, 9 at 23:42
 - You **MUST** add `pu-erh` user as a collaborator.
 - YOU **MUST** define all functions signature by yourself :)